Welfare, behavior, professional education and wild travel experiences

 She has also attended the Academy of Equine Dentistry in Idaho, USA as a free-lance professional directly supporting the professor of equine dentistry students.
 She organized courses specializing in equine applied behavior with a connection to horse management during dental work.

 Since 2004 she has been organizing Wild Horse safaris, in natural and pristine landscapes, open to researchers/students or wild horses’ enthusiasts.
-In 2010, she discovered some wild horses in Italy and she spent the years after within the herds teaching natural behavior to her students, underlining the importance of the observation and study of real wild horses in their natural environment as a unique way to understand and learn their behavior and emotional/social life.
+In 2010, together with Jason Buckingham, she discovered some wild horses in Italy and she spent the years after within the herds teaching natural behavior to her students, underlining the importance of the observation and study of real wild horses in their natural environment as a unique way to understand and learn their behavior and emotional/social life.

 In 2019, she obtained a certification from the Science and Conservation Center – Montana USA for the remote administration of immunocontraception for wildlife, including wild horses.